-The curriculum is essentially composed by 2 macro areas: one dedicated to the Strength area and the other one to the Endurance area
+The curriculum is essentially composed of two macro areas: one dedicated to the Strength area and the other one to the Endurance area.

-Endurance To set up the basic knowledge for the development of the endurance Physiological demands of endurance performance · Ventilatory function · Circulatory function · Metabolic function · Neuromuscular function · Thermoregolatory function Determinant factors of endurance performance · Maximal oxygen uptake · Fractional utilization of the maximal oxygen uptake · Economy Cardiovascular adaptations to endurance performance · lungs · heart · vascular system Metabolic adaptations to endurance performance · lipidic vs glucidic contribution Musculoskeletal adaptations to endurance performance · Central nervous system · Muscle Endurance training in the heat Quantification of endurance training Quantification of the exercise intensity and internal load during endurance training · Questionnaires and diaries · Maximal oxygen uptake · Blood lactate · Direct observations · Heart rate · Rate of perceived exertion Endurance training periodization Endurance training methods · Manipulation of intensity, duration, recovery Detraining e Overtraining Aerobic exercise and wellness · Energy expenditure · Physical activity · OMS and ACSM positional stands · Effects of aerobic training on the quality of life and life expectancy · Pros and cons of different machines for aerobic training
+Endurance Module: Endurance To set up the basic knowledge for the development of the endurance Physiological demands of endurance training · Ventilatory function · Circolatory function · Metabolic function · Neuromuscular function · Thermoregolatory function Determinant factors of endurance performance · Maximal oxygen uptake · Fractional utilization of the maximal oxygen uptake · Economy Cardiovascular adaptations to endurance performance Adattamenti e risposte cardiovascolari all'esercizio aerobico · lungs · heart · vascular system Metabolic adaptations to endurance performance · lipidic vs glucidic contribution Musculoskeletal adaptations to endurance performance · Central nervous system · Muscle Endurance training in extreme environments Physiological adaptations during endurance training in hypo and hyperthermia Quantification of endurance training Quantification of the exercise intensity and internal load during endurance training · Questionnaires and diaries · Maximal oxygen uptake · Blood lactate · Direct observations · Heart rate · Rate of perceived exertion Endurance training periodization Setting and managing endurance training programs Endurance training methods · Manipulation of the different parameters Detraining e Overtraining Aerobic exercise and wellness · Energy expenditure · Physical activity · OMS and ACSM positional stands · Effects of aerobic training on the quality of life and life expectancy · Pros and cons of different machines for aerobic training

 Prerequisites for admission